On Eagleson's theorem in the non-stationary setup: Infinite dimensional results

-For any fixed $n$, we view $\cS_n(t)$ as a continuous time process by considering the case when $x$ is distributed according to either $\mu$ or $\nu=rd\mu$, where $r$ is the function from Section \ref{Sec1}.
+For every fixed $n$, we can view $\cS_n(t)$ as a continuous time process by considering $x$ as a random variable whose distribution is either $\mu$ or $\nu=rd\mu$, where $r$ is a density function.
 Let $\cS_{n,\mu}(t)$ and $\cS_{n,\nu}(t)$ be the resulting continuous time processes.